rrickgauer/rymysql/README.md

 ### Modify Command

-`pymysql.commands.modify` is for INSERT, UPDATE, or DELETE sql commands.
+`rymysql.commands.modify` is for INSERT, UPDATE, or DELETE sql commands.

 For example, to insert a record: